Accoya Decking

 ETT offers standard shiplap siding profiles for exterior vertical spaces.
 Shiplap Siding typically runs in random odd and even lengths from 8′ to 16′.
 Our standard profile measures net 9/16″ x 4-3/8″ face.
 Also known as “lap and gap”, we can custom-mill various profiles and sizes by request, please call for details and pricing.
 Learn more.

-Accoya Decking Information
+Accoya Decking Sizes

 4/4